A Guide to Garbage Disposal When Renovating an Akiya House in Japan

 • Electronics and appliances

-Below is an example of what is accepted (yellow) and what isn’t (in red) at Kyoto’s Miyazu City.
+Below is an example of what is accepted (yellow) and what isn’t (red) in Kyoto’s Miyazu City.

 Japanese garbage disposal organization chart